 - Action leaving the field

 Slippery floors in Stadiums or at sporting events

 Under the Occupiers Liability Act 1984, owners of premises, including sporting venues, have a duty to provide visitors with a safe environment where there is a reduced risk of injury.
 This includes doing all they can to prevent injuries caused by surfaces that are slippery as a result of food and liquid spillages.

-After being used by large amounts of people, it’s expected that public bathroom floors will become slippery.
+After being used by large amounts of people, public bathroom floors will become slippery.
 However, if floors are slippery because of a known plumbing issue, venue staff should make visitors aware of the hazard posed by the spillage by using signs and announcements.
 If staff were aware that a floor was unreasonably slippery but had not made the issue open and obvious, they may be liable for any injuries it has caused.

 Poorly maintained grounds at sporting events

 Hazards such as cracked floors, loose railings or faulty seating could also pose risks to fans.
 If these have not been repaired or made apparent to you by the occupier of the arena or stadium and you are injured as a result, you might be able to make a sporting event personal injury claim for compensation.